 No-Sew Thanksgiving Countdown calendar – Can you believe, it’s no sew?
 I made it simple with 31 pockets because I wanted to be able to change it up for other holidays.
 Get the details here.

 ABC’s of Thanksgiving has been so fun to do this year with my little guy.
-Get the free printable booklet here!
+Get the free (for a limited time) printable booklet here!

 Gratitude & Thanksgiving Jar Prompts Printable – These are so fun and it’s what I’ve been using for the past couple of years you can get them here.
 Though this year I made similar ones to this but attached a verse to it.
 I’ll share that free printable soon!

 Give Thanks Countdown Cards-These cards are designed to use at dinner, family night, in the car on the way to school.
 Just print and cut out.
 You can put them on a ring so you can have them with you at all times.
 I will be putting ours in our Thanksgiving Countdown calendar and each day our kids will pull one out at dinner.
 Page 1, Page 2, Page 3 (click on link, right click on image, copy and paste into your document, print)